dennismozart1994/framework.java/documentation/Web-Commands.md

 ## Getting Started

 ### Pre-requisites

 * Have Java installed and the variable paths configured properly.
-* Have Appium server installed and configured to use Mobile automation.
-* Have Android Studio installed and configured to use Android Mobile Automation.
-* Have the last Version of Xcode and Xcode Command line tools installed to use iOS Automation.
 * Have configure the .properties file to use the proper image and header colour during the evidence generation.

 ### Installing